symfony/symfony-docs/quick_tour/the_architecture.rst

 How is that possible?
 The service system is managed by a very important object called the "container".
-Most frameworks have a container, but Symfony's is unique because it's *cached*.
+Most frameworks have a container, but Symfony's is unique because it is *cached*.
 When you loaded your first page, all of the service information was compiled and saved.
 This means that the autowiring and autoconfiguration features add *no* overhead!
 It also means that you get *great* errors: Symfony inspects and validates *everything* when the container is built.

 Now you might be wondering what happens when you update a file and the cache needs to rebuild?
 I like your thinking!
-It's smart enough to rebuild on the next page load.
+It is smart enough to rebuild on the next page load.
 But that's really the topic of the next section.

 Development Versus Production: Environments